jhxie/CMPUT496/Timestamp/README.md

 ```bash
 export TIMESTAMP_OUTPUT=logfile.csv
 ```
-note the output is not strictly conforming to the format specified by IETF [comma-separated values](https://tools.ietf.org/html/rfc4180.html) definition because the line delimeter used is actually LF (no carriage return, as commonly seen to be used on windows machines).
+note the output does not strictly conform to the format specified by IETF [comma-separated values](https://tools.ietf.org/html/rfc4180.html) definition because the line delimeter used is actually LF (no carriage return, as commonly seen to be used on windows machines).